The Stack Nobody Designed

 What Jensen got right: personal AI infrastructure IS as significant as he claims.
 The comparison to Linux and HTTP is directionally correct — this is foundational infrastructure, not a feature.
 His mandate to CEOs reflects genuine urgency.
 When he says “every SaaS company will become an Agent-as-a-Service company,” the convergence across a half-dozen independent projects supports the thesis.
 The pattern is real.

 Jensen’s framing is top-down: a CEO declares the standard.
 The builder convergence is bottom-up: project after project discovers the pattern independently.
-When top-down and bottom-up point at the same thing, that’s the strongest possible signal.
-But the top-down framing overindexes on the product while the bottom-up evidence points at the pattern underneath.
+When both point at the same thing, that’s the strongest possible signal.
+NVIDIA shipped NemoClaw to address the security gap, but as I wrote in that post, the sandbox solves Layer 1 — the organizational layers remain unsolved.

 What the Convergence Tells Us